Garlic & Rosemary No Knead Focaccia

 Instructions

-• Peel the garlic by breaking the cloves away and placing them into a heatproof bowl.
+• Peel garlic: Peel the garlic by breaking the cloves away and placing them into a heatproof bowl.
 Submerge in boiling hot water for 5 minutes and drain.
-The skin will become loose and easy to peel away.ย
+The skin will become loose and easy to peel away.

-• Place the garlic cloves, thyme and rosemary into an ovenproof dish and fully submerge in olive oil.
+• Bake: Place the garlic cloves into an ovenproof dish and fully submerge in olive oil.
 It's important the garlic is fully submerged in the olive oil so it does not burn.
-Bake for 2 hours or until the garlic has browned in colour.ย
+Bake for 1 – 2 hours or until the garlic has become golden and is soft to touch.
+Allow the garlic confit to cool and seperate the garlic cloves from the oil.
+Use the oil to make the focaccia.

-• Start by stirring lukewarm water, yeast, and honey in a medium bowl with a whisk.
+• Activate yeast: Stir water, yeast, and honey in a medium bowl with a whisk.
 Wait for about 5 minutes until the mixture becomes frothy, signalling that the yeast is ready.

-• Coat a new bowl with 20g of olive oil, place the dough inside, and cover it tightly with plastic.
-Let it rest in the fridge between 18 to 72 hours; this is the first proof.
+• 1st proof: Coat a new bowl with 20g of olive oil, place the dough inside, and cover it tightly with plastic.
+Let it rest in the fridge between 12 to 72 hours; this is the first proof.
+We only need half of the dough for this recipe so slice the dough in half and use the second half for a different recipe.

 iconLike this?
 Leave a comment below!